 Students in today’s university and college programs are increasingly redefining the face of college students.
-According to the CLASP Center for Postsecondary and Economic Success, enrollment of “non-traditional” students is projected to increase more than twice as fast as traditional students over the next six years.
+According to research data compiled by the CLASP Center for Postsecondary and Economic Success, enrollment of “non-traditional” students is projected to increase more than twice as fast as traditional students from 2012 to 2022.

 Source: Barnes & Noble College | College Insights | Achieving Success for Non-Traditional Students